syncfusion-content/fileformat-docs/File-Formats/DocIO/word-document-conversion.md

 ### Templates

 DOTX is a word document template.
-The following code snippet shows how to create the word document template with few lines of code,
+The following code snippet shows how to create the word document template with few lines of code.

 {% tabs %}
 {% highlight c# %}